 However, the beauty of the bullet journal system is that you can adapt your spreads and your journal to your needs.
-If a calendar and task list is all you need then that’s great.
+If a calendar and task list are all you need then that’s great.
 If you want to include events, tasks, and notes then that works too.
 You can also include goals.

 On the monthly bullet journal calendar page, you have a list with the dates of the month.
 Next to the numbers, you will write the first letter of the corresponding day of the week (one letter per day).
 Remember to leave room on the left side so that you can add signifiers if needed.
 If you don’t remember the signifiers then please print our bullet journal key.
 When you add signifiers then you can easily scan the page to find important items without actually reading everything.

 Write in each event that month next to the corresponding date.
-An event can be an appointment, a birthday, anniversary or a trip out of town.
+An event can be an appointment, a birthday, anniversary, or a trip out of town.

 If you use our bullet journal templates then the dates will already be included.
 You can select a ready-made BuJo calendar with 28, 29 (for a leap year), 30 or 31 days.
 You then add the calendar to your page with one click instead of writing each number each month.
 Next to each day, you can write what you did that day.
 Ryder suggests that you keep your list as short as possible since it is supposed to be a monthly reference only.
 It will show you what you focused on that month.